 High Cholesterol Demographics for the U.S.

-About 33% of the U.S. population has high cholesterol (that includes people who have had their cholesterol levels checked and have been told their numbers are high), according to 2019 data from the Centers for Disease Control and Prevention (CDC).
+Here's how many Americans have high cholesterol: about 33 percent of the U.S. population (that includes people who have had their cholesterol levels checked and have been told their numbers are high), according to 2019 data from the Centers for Disease Control and Prevention (CDC).

 Below is how that number breaks down by age, sex, race and location.

 High cholesterol is more common in adults than children, but young people can still have the condition.
 According to the 2020 Circulation report: